Specialise in providing oral health care to people with special needs

 Professor Lyons has carried out research in dental implants and materials and in microbial adhesion to dental obturator prostheses, particularly adhesion of C. albicans and S. epidermidis.
 The latter was the topic of his PhD, which was awarded in 2012.

 Professor Lyons has also been collaborating with DClinDent students with a research emphasis on clinical and in vitro research in the areas of implant prosthodontics and dental materials, particularly ceramics.

-Dr Peter Cathro
+Associate Professor Peter Cathro

 Upon completion of his specialist training in endodontics at Otago in 1994, Peter worked in full-time practice in Melbourne and then Auckland.
 Peter later took a position as a senior lecturer at Otago before becoming Associate Professor and Head of Discipline at the University of Adelaide for seven years.
 Returning to Otago, Peter is now an Associate Dean (Clinical).
-He has lectured extensively at international conferences and given numerous endodointic hands-on courses throughout Australia, New Zealand, and Asia.
+He has lectured extensively at international conferences and given numerous endodontic hands-on courses throughout Australia, New Zealand, and Asia.
 Peter completed his PhD in microbiology.
-His current research interests and in microbial adaptation and endodontic applications of hydroxyapatite.
+His current research interests are in microbial adaptation and endodontic applications of hydroxyapatite.
 Peter is a reviewer for five refereed journals.